The completion numbers of Hamiltonicity and pancyclicity in random graphs: The strong 4-core and its structure

 In our knowledge, the concept of the strong $k$-core was first used by Anastos and Frieze in \cite{AF} for identifying a longest cycle in $G(n,p)$ and formally defined in \cite{ANAS}.
 Note that, since the property $d_G(v,S)\ge k$ for every $v\in S\cup N_G(S)$ is closed under union, there is indeed a maximal subset in $V(G)$ satisfying it, and therefore the strong $k$-core is well-defined.

 For the purpose of our proofs, we are specifically interested in the strong 4-core of $G(n,p)$, and its typical properties.
 Henceforth, we denote by $C(G)$ the vertex set of the strong $4$-core of a graph $G$, by $B(G)$ the ``border" set $N_G(C(G))$ and by $A(G)$ the set $V(G)\setminus (B(G)\cup C(G))$.
 We will also denote by $G^{AB}$ the induced subgraph of $G$ on the set $A(G)\cup B(G)$.
 The sets $A(G),B(G),C(G)$ can be identified using the following red/blue/black colouring process.
 Initially colour every vertex of $G$ black.
 While there exists a black or blue vertex with fewer than $4$ black neighbours, recolour that vertex red and its black neighbours blue.
 The sets $A(G),B(G)$ and $C(G)$ correspond to the sets of red, blue and black vertices at the end of the colouring procedure, respectively.
 By studying the colouring process one can prove Lemma \ref{lemma:4coreProperties}, stated shortly.
 In this lemma we gather a number of typical properties of the strong $4$-core.
 The proof for the lemma is located in Appendix \ref{app:sec:lemma:4coreProperties}.
 Before stating it we lay some final definitions related to the strong $4$-core.
 First, let $S(G)$ be the set of connected components in $G^{AB}$ that have one vertex in $A(G)$ and three vertices in $B(G)$.
-Second, for $k\geq 2$ let $\cE_k(G)$ be the event that $G$ contains a $k$-cycle or $G^{AB}$ contains a component that spans a tree on a vertex $b\in B(G)$ and $k$ vertices $\{a_1,a_2,a_3,...,a_k\}$ in $A(G)$ where $b$ is adjacent to $a_1,a_2$ and $a_3$ and $a_3a_4...a_k$ is a path.
-Finally set, $\cE(G):=\cup_{k=3}^{\log\log n} \cE_k(G)$.
+Second, for $k\geq 2$ let $\cE_k(G)$ be the event that $G$ contains a $k$-cycle or $G^{AB}$ contains a tree component on $k+1$ vertices $b,a_1,...,a_k$, with $b\in B(G)$ and $\{a_1,a_2,a_3,...,a_k\}\subseteq A(G)$, where $b$ is adjacent to $a_1,a_2$ and $a_3$ and $a_3a_4...a_k$ is a path.
+Next, set $\cE(G):=\cup_{k=3}^{\log\log n} \cE_k(G)$.
+Finally, denote by $s_3(G)$ the number of $3$-spiders of $G$ (recall Figure \ref{fig:3-spider}).

 The following lemma identifies properties typical to $G^{AB}$ which will be useful for our proofs.